Conditions Spinal stenosis

 Various treatment options are available depending on the cause and severity of spinal stenosis.
 They range from exercises to the administration of medication and surgery.

-If causes such as an infection or tumors are ruled out and if there are no signs of spinal cord injury, conservative therapy is usually adequate, i.e. physiotherapeutic or drug treatment.
-These include, for example:
+If causes such as an infection or tumors can be ruled out and there are no signs of spinal cord damage, conservative therapy usually suffices.
+This includes all non-surgical treatments such as:

-- Infiltration: this is where a local anesthetic and an anti-inflammatory drug like cortisone are injected into the spine.
+• Infiltration: this is where a local anesthetic and an anti-inflammatory drug like cortisone are injected near to the spine.

-The surgery usually involves surgeons removing bony parts of one or more vertebral joints to widen the spinal canal and reduce pressure on the nerves.
+Surgery usually involves the removal of bony parts of one or more vertebral joints and the vertebral arch to widen the spinal canal and reduce pressure on the nerves.
 This procedure is also called decompression.

 Surgery should generally only take place if it is absolutely necessary.
 Studies suggest that 10 to 24 of every 100 spinal stenosis operations on the lower back result in complications that sometimes lead to permanent physical impairments.